Beef Liver Dinner Recipe for Dogs

 Yes!
 I use sweet potatoes and oats as John John loves them.
 But, you can also use rice, quinoa, or all oats.
 Whatever your dog prefers you can swap out the carbs.

 Yes!
-Dogs cannot have the skin of sweet potatoes, even though the skin has health benefits for us humans.
+Dogs cannot have the skin of sweet potatoes, even we can eat the skin it can cause GI upset for your dog.
 So, be sure to peel your sweet potatoes for this recipe.
-I know I usually never peel my potatoes, so I was surprised by this too!

 Absolutely!
 We meal prep for John John and make it all about once a week.
 We cook the chicken, beef liver, and sweet potatoes, then cut them all up into the small chunks and put in Tupperware.
 Sometimes we cook the carrots and red pepper and sometimes we leave them raw, just depends on time sometimes.
 But we chop them up and put them in a Tupperware together.